Thermalization in 2D critical quench and UV/IR mixing: Thermalization

 The same story holds for two-point functions $\lan O(x_1, t_1) O(x_2, t_2) \ran$.
 The exact quench computation, even in the deep quench limit \eq{deep-quench} is not reproduced by the thermal result or any finite number of chemical potentials.
 This can be explicitly seen for $O= \del\phi$ in the previous two sections.
 We have also verified this lack of universality for operators which are a composite of `derivative' operators and exponential vertex operators, e.g. $O= \del \phi e^{i q \phi}$.
 Once again, the reason is the annihilation of the double pole at the origin by these generic operators.

-It is only the pure exponential vertex operators $O= e^{i q \phi}$ whose two-point functions \eq{vertex-op} respect universality in the deep quench limit, that is it is reproduced by the thermal behaviour (these operators do not annihilate the pole at the origin).
+It is only the pure exponential vertex operators $O= e^{i q \phi}$ whose two-point functions \eq{vertex-op} respect universality in the deep quench limit, that is they are reproduced by the thermal behaviour (these operators do not annihilate the pole at the origin).

+\paragraph{Multi-scale quench:} ~\\ The discussion above was mainly centered on a sudden quench from the ground state of a massive theory with mass $m_0$.
+By starting from squeezed states, we can introduce multiple scales in the problem.
+Thus, as discussed in Section \ref{sec:exact-mu4}, it is possible to construct a quantum quench resulting in two parameters $\k_2$ and $\k_4$ which are independent (in terms of the asymptotic GGE, the chemical potential $\mu_4$ is not determined by $\b$).
+The argument about contribution of all higher charges being of the same order, therefore, does not immediately hold.
+The question then is: suppose we hold $\k_4$ fixed and small; can we recover thermal behaviour (or, behaviour as in a CC) more or more accurately for sufficiently large times or distances?